dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q03.md

 # BEGIN SOLUTION

+$r=-0.95$.
+This means the weather temperature inversely affects Baklava sales, i.e., they are highly negatively correlated.

 We know $w_1^* = \frac{\sigma_y}{\sigma_x}r.$ We know that $\sigma_x=8.5$
 and $w_1^*=-3$.
 We can find $\sigma_y$ as follows: